Looking for the best way to open a savings account for your child? Read our guide to children’s savings accounts to help get you started.

 - National Savings Children’s Bonus Bond – A National Savings Children’s Bonus Bond is a lump sum children’s savings investment made for a child by a parent, grandparent or friend.
 You can invest up to a maximum of £3,000 in each bond in units of £25.
 This type of children’s savings accumulates interest at a fixed tax-exempt rate each year and earns a bonus every 5 years.

-- Junior ISA – Allows parents and family members to contribute up to £3,600 a year into a tax-free ISA account, which can be accessed when the child is 18 years old.
+- Junior ISA – Allows parents and family members to contribute up to £3,720 a year into a tax-free ISA account, which can be accessed when the child is 18 years old.
 Like the adult ISA, there are two different types of Junior ISA – a cash and a ‘stocks and shares’ version.
-To be eligible, the child must be born on or after 3rd January 2011.

 What are the benefits of opening a savings account for my child?